 Can Pottery Clay Be Mixed – Pottery For Beginners

-Ever wondered if you can mix different pottery clay?
+Ever wondered if you can mix different pottery clays?
 Maybe you have run low on Clay and only have enough if you mix the two clays together.
 Can you do this without a problem?

 If you’d like to learn more about mixing clay, we will cover everything that you need to know in the following article.
 Keep reading to learn more.